mikegagnon/mentor-protege/doc/main.md

 ~c-protege-refrain-1
 ## Note 1

-SBA was attempting to make eligibility for the small business mentor-protégé program similar to that of the 8(a) BD mentor- protégé program.
+SBA was attempting to make eligibility for the small business mentor-protégé program similar to that of the 8(a) BD mentor-protégé program.
 Just as only firms that have been certified to be eligible to participate in the 8(a) BD program and verified to meet at least one of the three requirements set forth in the prior 8(a) BD regulations could be a protégé, the proposed rule would have permitted only those firms that have been affirmatively determined to be small to qualify as protégés for the small business mentor-protégé program.

 ~c-protege-multiple
 ## One protégé may have up to two mentors